Manfromnowhere212/kovcheg-books/README.md

 The books are **free**.
 No registration, no payment, no tracking.
 Just download, read, and share.

 If you want to build Kovcheg — start with yourself.
 Start with a pause.
 Start with a question.
 The future is built one inner dialogue at a time.

-The books are **free**.
-No registration, no payment, no tracking.
-Just download, read, and share.

-If you want to build Kovcheg — start with yourself.
-Start with a pause.
-Start with a question.
-The future is built one inner dialogue at a time.